eduardofranca1/typescript-api/README.md

 # Node REST API

-Nesse projeto é utilizado princípios SOLID, Dependency Injection and Repository Pattern
+This project was created using TypeScript, SOLID principles, and the Repository Pattern

 ### Technologies: